Since it acquired YouTube 14 years ago, Google has kept quiet about how much the video platform brings in. Last week, though, that silence was broken.

 It goes to show that YouTube is not only reaching way more people but now generating twice as much as the next network.
 If that trend continues, traditional TV other than major events is not useful or as actionable.
 Pair your video ads with a landing page and get better targeting and bang for your dollar.

-Combine your video ads with post-click experiences
+Combine your video ads with post-click landing pages

 The enormous and diverse audience of YouTube makes it the best place for digital advertisers to capitalize on the power of video ads.
 But even with narrow targeting, that message is lost if brands do not drive their audiences to a personalized post-click landing page.